Debt snowball method: Pros

+Cons

 The Debt Avalanche method, in contrast, focuses on paying off highest interest rate first and will result in less payments to interest assuming one follows through with the plan.
 The small debt, with lower interest rate will stay around longer.
 The debt snowball method has larger high-interest debts around longer, thus may take more time to pay off.